-The following article from Peoples Democracy (Ireland) updates the current situation the UK and Irish states face over the Brexit Border.
+The following article from Socialist Democracy (Ireland) updates the current situation the UK and Irish states face over the Brexit Border.

 ISOLATION AT G7, CHAOS IN IRELAND SEES BRITISH RETREAT ON BREXIT BORDER